Darkelf2024/Darkelf-Browser/README.md

 ## Darkelf Browser
 - Release Soon (Waiting for ECCN #) Ready By 2024 - 2025.
-It is Pending by BIS - Inter-Agency Review.
+It is Pending by BIS - CCATS/Management Review.

 ## Web Tech
 <div style="display: flex;">